 New and struggling websites will use any advantage possible to get noticed and spamming trackbacks and pingbacks became the norm.
 This happens in almost every industry.
 Think about movies, video games, television, YouTube, etc.

 The moment something becomes extremely popular, the rest of the industry will rush to copy it or put their own spin on it.

 How to End Trackback Spam in WordPress

-Today, I will demonstrate how to end trackback spam and mitigate it by using plugins like Akismet.
-If you are larger website the benefits from participating in trackbacks and pingbacks is quite small and might actually be more problematic than rewarding while smaller and medium-sized websites will still see benefits that outweigh the spamming.
-They will also be less likely to see someone spamming trackbacks and pingbacks on their website.
-For these websites, mitigation is a better option.
+If you are a larger website the benefits from participating in trackbacks and pingbacks are quite small and might actually be more problematic than rewarding while smaller and medium-sized websites will still see benefits that outweigh the spamming.

 Now it’s time to select all of your articles.
 Depending on how many you have this can be hard.
 At the top of the screen, click on Screen Options.
 Change the Number of items per page to a very large number, like 999 or the number of posts you have.
 This will display every post on the same page.
 Click on the checkbox next to Title to select all of your posts.